-We’ve analysed 30 major reputable research studies into the relationship between hair and nutritional supplements to establish whether vitamin supplements can actually help with hair loss.
+We’ve analysed 30 major reputable research studies into the relationship between hair and nutritional supplements to establish whether vitamin supplements can actually help with the loss of hair.

 There are apparent links between vitamin deficiencies and some types of hair loss, including male pattern baldness, female pattern hair loss, telogen effluvium, and alopecia areata.
-But despite the popularity of hair supplements, research shows that vitamin supplements have a limited impact on hair growth and hair loss prevention.
+However despite the popularity of supplements for hair growth, research shows that hair vitamins have a limited impact on hair growth and hair loss prevention.

-In this article, you’ll find out if vitamin supplements can truly tackle hair loss — or if it’s better to seek more established hair loss medications.
+In this article, you’ll find out if vitamin supplements can truly tackle hair loss — or if it’s better to seek more established hair loss treatments.

 Vitamins are essential micronutrients that play an essential role in maintaining good health.
 They’re vital for normal body function — from an efficient immune system to a healthy brain and nervous system.
 A total lack of any one vitamin can be deadly.

 Most people get the vitamins they need from their diet.
-But if you don’t eat a balanced diet, you may not be getting enough vitamins.
+However, if you don’t eat a balanced diet, you may not be getting enough vitamins.
 That’s why many people turn to vitamin supplements.

 Supplements can be helpful.
 The NHS recommends that people living in the UK take a vitamin D supplement in winter, due to lack of sunlight.
 Folic acid (vitamin B12) supplements are also recommended for pregnant women.

-But can vitamin supplements help hair loss, or is this a myth?
+But can vitamin supplements help encourage hair growth, or is this a myth?
 To find out, it’s useful to know a little more about the history of vitamin supplement popularity.

-But now, in the developed world, at least, vitamin deficiencies — and the ensuing diseases — are rare.
+However, now in the present day developed world, vitamin deficiencies and their ensuing diseases are rare.
 So why is the vitamin supplement market still flourishing?

 We’ve analysed data from 21 studies to establish whether each of these hypothetical hair growth vitamins actually impacts hair loss.